Frequently Asked Questions (FAQs)

 How large is a Purple Line train?
 How does it compare to a Metro train?

-The train itself is 5 modular light rail vehicle spanning 140 feet, as opposed to a single 75-foot Metro train.
-Additional details about the train can be found here.
+The train itself is a 140-foot-long modular light rail vehicle with five segments as opposed to a single 75-foot Metrorail train.

 How many riders can a Purple Line train carry?